 - Place all herbs, spices, roots, and fruits into a large mason jar.

-- Fill jar with apple cider vinegar, covering all ingredients completely.
+- Fill jar with apple cider vinegar (you can buy it in our shop here), covering all ingredients completely.

 - Seal the jar tightly.
 If using a metal lid, place a piece of parchment paper in between lid and vinegar to prevent corrosion.
 Shake mixture well.